cgoebele/AMO_ws2425/README.md

 # 📊 Final Project - Applied Mathematical Optimization

 Welcome to the repository for our **Applied Mathematical Optimization** final project!
-This repository serves as a central hub for all the resources, code, and documentation related to our project, focused on tackling the optimization challenges for our final project.
+This repository serves as a central hub for all the resources, code, and documentation related to our project.

 ---